A list of the 10 best guest stars in The Good Wife, ranked from worst to best, from wife murderers and cunning clients to eccentric geniuses.

 THE ECCENTRIC GENIUS

-Is there any list of The Good Wife characters in which Elsbeth Tascioni does not come first?
-Superbly played by Carrie Preston (True Blood), Elsbeth is the eccentric laywer that comes to the rescue when our Lockhart-Gardner heroes need it the most.
-And, if her short attention span and random comments about items of clothing don’t make for a good first impression, it soon becomes clear that Elsbeth is, in fact, a genius in disguise.
-Behind Elsbeth’s easily distracted, absentminded appearence hides a cunning, resourceful, wonderfully unconventional lawyer who is not only as humble as she is hilarious, but also always on the winning side.
+Is there a list of The Good Wife characters in which Elsbeth Tascioni does not come first?
+Superbly played by Carrie Preston (True Blood), Elsbeth is the eccentric laywer that comes to the rescue when our Lockhart-Gardner heroes need her the most.
+And, if her short attention span and random comments about items of clothing don’t make for a good first impression, it soon becomes clear that Elsbeth is a genius in disguise.
+Behind Elsbeth’s easily distracted, absentminded appearence hides a cunning, resourceful, wonderfully unconventional lawyer.
+Not only is she humble and hilarious, but she’s always on the winning side.

 The Good Wife has recently been removed from Netflix and is now available to buy on Digital.
 Its spin-off, The Good Fight, is currently airing on CBS.